openhab/openhab-docs/addons/bindings.md

       <td>
         <p>
         Many openHAB 1 bindings have not yet completed validation for inclusion in the distribution; however, they may indeed work properly under openHAB 2.
-        All openHAB 1 addons can be downloaded in a <a href="https://bintray.com/openhab/mvn/download_file?file_path=org%2Fopenhab%2Fdistro%2Fopenhab%2F1.9.0%2Fopenhab-1.9.0-addons.zip">zip file</a>.
+        All openHAB 1 addons can be downloaded in a zip file <a href="https://bintray.com/openhab/mvn/download_file?file_path=org%2Fopenhab%2Fdistro%2Fopenhab%2F1.9.0%2Fopenhab-1.9.0-addons.zip">(1.9.0)</a>.
         We need your help testing them so that they may be easily installed in a future distribution.
         Please see the <a href="{{base}}/developers/development/compatibilitylayer.html#how-to-use-openhab-1x-add-ons-that-are-not-part-of-the-distribution">compatibility layer documentation</a> and also search the <a href="https://community.openhab.org">openHAB community forum</a> for the latest information and steps for manual installation.